giocaizzi/surfingcrypto/docs/_sources/bodytext.md.txt

 1. The [Scraper()](/_autosummary/surfingcrypto.scraper.Scraper.rst) class gets the necesarriy data from [coinmarketcap.com](http://www.coinmarketcap.com) and stores data locally.

-2. [Tg_notifications()](/_autosummary/surfingcrypto.telegram_bot.rst) starts a telegram client to send outputs to bot followers.
+2. [TelegramBot()](/_autosummary/surfingcrypto.telegram_bot.TelegramBot.rst) starts a telegram client to send outputs to bot followers.

 3. [TaPlot](/_autosummary/surfingcrypto.reporting.figures.TaPlot.rst) Creates a time-series figure plot that resumes the price cryptocurrency.
-If requested, it can also plot also complex indicators.
+There are also other kinds of data plot, but specifically it can also plot also complex indicators.

 The folder `examples` containsa a series of examples that allows to experiment interactively with the repository capacities.